 - Click here for a PDF of the full Senate Bills 51 & 42.

-- Click here for facts about the vaccine.
+- Click here for employer guidance from the State of Missouri.

 - Click here for a video on job site safety.

 - Click here for interim guidance from OSHA on recording cases of COVID-19.

 - Employment information from the Department of Labor are available here.

 - Local information is available at http://health.springfieldmo.gov/coronavirus.

 - Employer tips from the Springfield-Greene County Health Department are available here.

 - COVID-19 Fact Sheet